polifonia-project/registry_app/README.md

  * object property **values do not have a class** associated.
 The class can be inferred either Wikidata (when applicable) and/or from the restrictions on the property, as specified in the reused ontology.
  * while the system does not prevent a user to create new properties or classes, **custom ontologies** are not fully supported (i.e. these are not dereferenced)
  * no automatic **import mechanisms** are currently implemented.
 To import data, you'll need to check data consistency autonomously and import data in the triplestore.
 Likewise, versioning of this data is not ensured in github if the application runs with github backup enabled.
  * github **synchronization is one-way**.
 Changes made directly on the github repository do not affect the triplestore.
+E.g. if two users working locally update the same repository, these cannot import in their local triplestore the records created by other users.

 Explore interface